-Given the linkage between material use and design, IDH is extending its focus on alternatives for cotton including polyester and man-made cellulosic fibers (MMCFs) to identify innovative solutions addressing key sustainability challenges.
+Given the linkage between material use and design, IDH is extending its focus on alternatives for virgin material which includes recycled cotton, recycled polyester, and responsibly sourced man-made cellulosic fibers (MMCFs) to identify innovative solutions addressing key sustainability challenges.

-IDH will broaden and deepen engagements with the textile sector, focusing on three material categories: cotton, polyester, and MMCFs; that have been identified through our existing engagement with textile retailers and brands and an in-depth understanding of their socio-economic and environmental impacts from global consumption figures.
+IDH will broaden and deepen engagements with the textile sector, focusing on three material categories: recycled cotton, recycled polyester, and MMCFs; which have been identified through our existing engagement with textile retailers and brands and an in-depth understanding of their socio-economic and environmental impacts from global consumption figures.

-IDH will deliver a package of material interventions across the cradle-to-gate life cycle from farm to production.
-We are in an optimal position to leverage our existing network in key cotton-growing countries as well as major garment manufacturing hubs including China, Vietnam, Pakistan, and India, to solve potential cross-value chain barriers.
-We are also well placed to continue working closely with 90+ brands and retailer partners in the EU and USA to drive systemic changes.
+Given that India is a major center for the production and consumption of textiles, AMAP has a strong regional emphasis on the Indian subcontinent with opportunities to leverage our existing network in key cotton-growing countries as well as major garment manufacturing hubs including China, Vietnam, Pakistan, and India, to solve potential cross-value chain barriers, Further, we are also well placed to continue working closely with 90+ brands and retailer partners in the EU and USA to drive systemic changes.

-- Our approach to polyester and MMCFs is driven by the identification of a sustainable alternate material to conventional counterparts.
-We will identify and strategically invest in an innovative alternate material that is sustainable, resource-efficient, scalable and achieves a better environment.
+- We will identify and strategically invest in an innovative alternate material that is sustainable, resource-efficient, scalable, and achieves a better environment.

 - This approach will deliver greenhouse gas (GHG) savings, aligning with leading brand commitments to achieve science-based targets (SBTs).